Netzyn/AlexaTutorial/README.md

 ## Android Application

-In order to create the android application we will be using android studio vers.
+For the android application we will be using android studio vers.
 2.3.1 and SDK version 25.
+There are two choices for developing the application, download the application from github or create the application in Android Studio and add the files from this repository

+### Download/clone application

+Go to this repository and clone or download the project [repository](https://github.com/Netzyn/HelloWorldApp)

+Edit `VoiceInterface.java`, replacing `CHANGE_TO_APP_NAME` on line 11 to the app name assigned to your application.

+### Create the Android Application

 Open android Studio and select New project either from the android studio welcome screen or from the File menu within android studio.

-### Create the Android Application

 ![](./images/New.png)